firat0667/Sky-Glider-Clone/README.md

 it takes off and makes a gliding movement.
 We determine its direction with the mouse.
 We're trying to bring it over mushroom and  log log Bounce value=30,mushroom Bounce value=15;
+info: dont click mause when passing through the Rings

 # unity version 2020.3.8f1